sevenian3/ChromaStarPy/README.txt

 		     This file is automatically input as a module, and whether the structure it contains is used depends on the value of the input parameter specSynMode (see "Input parameters:" under ("Setting up a modeling run").
-	*.ppress.txt	Partial pressures of all atmoic, ionic, and molecular species that are treated in Phil Bennett's integrated EOS/Checmical Equilibrium package "GAS"
+	 *.ppress.txt	Partial pressures of all atmoic, ionic, and molecular species that are treated in Phil Bennett's integrated EOS/Checmical Equilibrium package "GAS" ("Report 6") *.trans.txt   Lightcurves in the Johnson-Cousins UBVRIK bands and the analytic lightcurve of Mandel & Agol 2002 for comparison

    **
    ** Integrated post-processing, reporting, and visualization